Noel Pemberton Billing: Second World War

 In 1941, Billing attempted to return to politics, seeking to replicate his success during the First World War as a critic of the conduct of the war.
 He advocated the defeat of Germany by bombing alone, and the defence of Britain by a system of spaced light-beams directed upwards, which would confuse enemy bombers.
 Billing also proposed a post-war reform of the British constitution, arguing that general elections should be abolished in favour of a rolling programme of by-elections and that a new second chamber should be created, appointed from representatives of trades and professions.
 He also argued that there should be a separate "Women's parliament" dedicated to "domestic" matters.
 He stood in four by-elections, most notably in Hornsey in 1941, but he was unable to win a seat in parliament at any of them.

 Personal life

 In 1903, Billing married Lilian Maud (died 1923), daughter of Theodore Henry Schweitzer, of Bristol; they had no children.
 Billing died on 11 November 1948 at the age of 67, aboard his motor-yacht, Commodore, at The Quay, Burnham-on-Crouch, Essex.

 Representations in literature

 The novelist Pat Barker's award-winning First World War trilogy – Regeneration, The Eye in the Door and The Ghost Road – was set against the backdrop of Billing's libel case, with several characters mentioning his ominous black book.
 The middle novel, in particular, deals with the psychiatric treatment of soldiers torn between patriotism and pacifism, and between homosexuality and heterosexuality.

+Billing and the libel case brought by Maud Allan are also discussed in After Sappho by Selby Wynn Schwartz - “We feared that Noel Pemberton Billing and his ilk had destroyed half a century of our careful becoming.
+We had not foreseen that a hysterical mob might drag us back to the years when X was imprisoned in an asylum and Rina Faccio sentenced to marriage under Article 554.
+We were plunged back into a history we had barely survived the first time.”